A Full Circle of Service and Healing

 But the need is growing, and quickly.

-Nearly 14 million older adults worry about having enough to eat.2 costs and increasing pressure on already stretched systems.
+Nearly 14 million older adults worry about having enough to eat.2 At the same time, local providers are seeing rising demand, higher costs and increasing pressure on already stretched systems.
 Public and private funding for senior care has not kept pace with today’s realities, even as the older adult population continues to grow rapidly.

 In many communities, these factors have led to waitlists.
 Today, one in three providers has one, with seniors waiting months and even years for support that is essential to their health.